ihmeuw/vivarium_research/docs/source/intervention_models/iv_iron_antenatal/index.rst

 .. note::

-  The impact of antenatal IV iron should persist despite other changes to the materna hemoglobin level due to the maternal supplementation intervention, maternal hemorrhage incidence, or postpartum IV iron.
+  The impact of antenatal IV iron should persist despite other changes to the maternal hemoglobin level due to the maternal supplementation intervention, maternal hemorrhage incidence, or postpartum IV iron.

 Assumptions and Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~